 Grief is the feeling one experiences after a loss (of a friendship, death of a loved one, job).
 Complicated grief refers to grief that lasts for more than a year.
 Mourning describes the customs and rituals that help bereaved individuals make sense of their loss.
-Read more: Grief: Loss of a Loved One Article
+Read more: Grief and Mourning Article

 Multimedia: Slideshows, Images & Quizzes